BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• The Tourism and Hospitality labour force increased by 0.8% to 358,500 in June 2024 from 355,500 in May 2024.
-Labour force gains were observed in the Food and Beverage Services and Recreation and Entertainment sectors, while losses were observed in the Accommodation and Transportation and Travel sectors.
+- The Tourism and Hospitality labour force increased by 2.5% to 370,000 in November 2024 from 361,000 in October 2024.
+Labour force gains were observed in the Accommodation and Food and Beverage sectors, outweighing losses in the Recreation and Entertainment and Transportation and Travel sectors.

 Chart 7 tracks the labour force in each of the Tourism and Hospitality sectors in BC This chart has three display options, which can be toggled in the lower right-hand corner of the chart.
 The first option displays the total monthly labour force for a selected sector for the last three years since 2019.
 The second option shows the total monthly labour force broken down into employed and unemployed workers for a selected year and sector.
 The third option displays the total monthly labour force for any number of sectors in a given year.